callebedrums/reverse-proxy/README.md

 It will build the docker image and start them in the same network.

 It will expose the nginx server to the local machine port 4200.
-But the api service will be not exposed.
+But the api service will not be exposed.
 The only way to access the api service is through the nginx reverse proxy by calling _http://localhost:4200/api_

-The compose.yaml file defines two services:
+The compose.yaml file defines two services (containers):

 - the _reverse-proxy-api_ service, with the api application.
 - the _reverse-proxy-app_ service, with the nginx and Angular application.